Ejection (sports): Rugby football

 In rugby union sevens, which normally lasts 14 minutes (20 in finals), the suspension period is 2 minutes.
 While eight minutes shorter than in fifteens, suspensions are more severe in sevens as one seventh of the team is out for one seventh of the match; this opens up more space than losing one fifteenth of the team for one eighth of the match.

-Temporary suspensions are usually given for repeated infringements (by either the same player or team), professional fouls and foul play, such as high tackles.
-A player cannot be replaced while temporarily suspended, though may be at the conclusion of the suspension period.
-For more serious offences or a second infraction warranting a temporary suspension sanction, a player may be sent off for the rest of the game, with no replacement allowed.